SIG Sauer P320

-The SIG Sauer P320 is a modular semi-automatic pistol made by SIG Sauer, Inc., SIG Sauer's American branch.
-It is a further development of the SIG Sauer P250, utilizing a striker-fired mechanism in lieu of a double action only hammer system.
-The P320 can be chambered in 9×19mm Parabellum, .357 SIG, .40 S&W, .45 ACP, and 10mm Auto and can be easily converted from one caliber to another; a change from .357 SIG to .40 S&W requires only a barrel change; a change between 9mm to .357 SIG or .40 S&W and vice versa are accomplished using a caliber exchange kit.
+The SIG Sauer P320 is a modular striker-fired semi-automatic pistol made by SIG Sauer, Inc., SIG Sauer's American branch.
+It marked Sig Sauer's first foray into striker-fired pistols, as their first offering on the commercial market.

+The P320 has faced scrutiny over reports of unintentional discharges and safety issues, leading to over 100 lawsuits against SIG Sauer, and its withdrawal from use by several law enforcement agencies, Air Force Global Strike Command, United States Immigration and Customs Enforcement as well as being banned from use in IDPA-sanctioned competitions and numerous ranges and training courses.

+History

-The P320 chambered in 9×19 mm Parabellum was introduced in the North American market on 15 January 2014, followed by the .45 ACP compact model at the SHOT Show in January 2015.
+The P320 chambered in 9×19mm Parabellum was introduced in the North American market on 15 January 2014, followed by the .45 ACP compact model at the SHOT Show in January 2015.

 On 19 January 2017, it was announced that a customized version of the SIG Sauer P320 had won the United States Army's XM17 Modular Handgun System competition.

-The full-sized model will be known as the M17 and the compact carry-sized model will be known as the M18.
+The full-sized model is known as the M17 and the compact carry-sized model is known as the M18.

+On 9 July 2025, United States Immigration and Customs Enforcement issued a memorandum stating all models of the SIG Sauer P320 were no longer approved and officers must replace them with Glock 19 MOS pistols.

+According to The Washington Post, the P320 is one of the most popular handguns in the United States.

-Design details
+Design

-Features
+The P320 is a further development of the SIG Sauer P250, utilizing a striker-fired mechanism in lieu of a double action only hammer system.
+SIG lists the trigger pull of the standard P320 at 29 N. To achieve this relatively light trigger pull, the striker mechanism's striker spring is kept by a relatively small margin under its final firing tension.

+Ammunition

+The P320 can be chambered in 9×19mm Parabellum, .357 SIG, .40 S&W, .45 ACP, and 10mm Auto and can be easily converted from one caliber to another; a change from .357 SIG to .40 S&W requires only a barrel change; a change from 9mm to .357 SIG or .40 S&W (or vice versa) is accomplished using a caliber exchange kit.

+Because of differences in sizes, caliber exchange kits are only available between 9mm, .357 SIG and .40 S&W. .45 ACP and 10mm require larger components and are not interchangeable with smaller calibers.

+Operation

 The P320 was designed to be ambidextrous in handling, sporting a catch lever on both sides of the slide and user-reversible magazine release, and all other operating controls are designed so they can be operated from either side.

 The firearm can be field stripped with no tools.

-Additionally, the firearm can also be field stripped without depressing the trigger, an additional safety feature to prevent negligent discharge of the weapon.
-The fire control unit is removable, allowing to switch to a different frame size.
+Additionally, the firearm can be field stripped without depressing the trigger, an additional safety feature to prevent negligent discharge of the weapon.
+The fire control unit is removable, allowing the switch to a different grip size.